Upgrading

 More details in the integration Linux page.

-First, if you have previously hold the BunkerWeb package, unhold it :
+First, if you have previously held the BunkerWeb package, unhold it :

 You can print a list of packages on hold with